HL7/cqf-recommendations/pages/documentation-recommendations.md

 Readers of this implementation guide should refer to the [Applying a PlanDefinition](http://hl7.org/fhir/R4/plandefinition.html#12.18.3.3) topic for details on how an event-condition-action rule can be applied to a particular patient to produce guidance appropriate to that patient.

 Content conforming to this implementation guide SHALL use the [cpg-recommendationdefinition](StructureDefinition-cpg-recommendationdefinition.html) profile to represent recommendation definitions.

+#### Order Sets

+This implementation guide uses the PlanDefinition resource to represent order sets as part of protocols, workflows, and recommendations.
+The guidance here builds on the [Order Set](http://hl7.org/fhir/R4/clinicalreasoning-knowledge-artifact-representation.html#order-set) topic in the FHIR specification to supply additional guidance related to the use of an order set as a component of a computable guideline.

+Content conforming to this implementation guide SHALL use the [cpg-ordersetdefinition](StructureDefinition-cpg-ordersetdefinition.html) profile to represent order sets.

 ## Recommendation Instances